oslabs-beta/kurrent/README.md

 Apache Kafka cluster metrics visualizer

 ### Kurrent is an open-source project providing real-time Apache Kafka metrics data monitoring.
-Our tool is dedicated to providing developers an easy and intuitive means for monitoring the health and throughput of their Kafta cluster.
+Our tool is dedicated to providing developers an easy and intuitive means for monitoring the health and throughput of their Kafka cluster.

 ---